cchurch/api-docs/source/includes/_sample_code.md

 Argument | Description
 -------- | -----------
 **-D**, –dump-header <file> | Write the protocol headers to the specified file.
-This option is handy to use when You want to store the headers that a HTTP site sends to You.
+This option is handy to use when you want to store the headers that a HTTP site sends to you.
 Cookies from the headers could then be read in a second cURL invocation by using the -b, –cookie option!
 The -c, –cookie-jar option is however a better way to store cookies

 ---